john-adeojo/autogen_flights_tutorial/README.md

 If you use or adapt this work, please credit the author and the company as follows:

-"Auto Gen Tutorial: Open Domain Question Answering with Wikipedia" by John Adeojo from Data-Centric Solutions, used under CC BY 4.0 / Desaturated from original.
+"Auto Gen Flights Tutorial" by John Adeojo from Data-Centric Solutions, used under CC BY 4.0 / Desaturated from original.

 ## Example Citation